-Incorporated in 1967 as a not-for-profit organization, WBC considers itself an "Old School (or Primitive)" Baptist Church.
-WBC's leader is Fred Phelps and several of his children and dozens of his grandchildren appear to constitute the majority of the group's members.
-Protests include anti-Semitic, anti-gay, schools and churches perceived to be pro-gay, veteran funerals, etc.
+Incorporated in 1967 as a not-for-profit organization, Westboro Baptist Church considers itself an "Old School (or Primitive)" Baptist Church.
+Members protests include anti-Semitic, anti-gay, schools and churches perceived to be pro-gay, veteran funerals, etc.

 11.16.2 GANGS